Find circles using circular Hough transform

 Coordinates of the circle centers, returned as a

-The estimated radii for the circle centers, returned as a column
+The estimated radii of the circle centers, returned as a column vector.
+The radius

 radii(j) corresponds to the circle centered at

-Circle strengths is the relative strengths for the circle centers,
+Circle strengths provides the relative strengths of the circle centers, returned as

 radii(j) centered at